Graham Kennedy: Television career

-Bednall and Spencer defied both the GTV-9 boardroom and the first sponsor (Philips) by choosing Kennedy, who began on a salary of £30 for five one-hour evening shows per week to be called In Melbourne Tonight (or IMT) which began on 6 May 1957.
-Thus the 23-year-old Kennedy began a career of which he later said that he was "terrified for forty years".
+Bednall and Spencer defied both the GTV-9 boardroom and the first sponsor (Philips) by choosing Kennedy, who began on a salary of £30 for five one-hour evening shows per week to be called In Melbourne Tonight (or IMT) which began on 6 May 1957 (A$213 per hour in 2022 terms).
+Thus, the 23-year-old Kennedy began a career of which he later said that he was "terrified for forty years".
 The show's theme song, "Gee, But You're Swell", was written by Abel Baer and Thomas Tobias in 1936.

 Kennedy was not GTV-9's first choice – they had planned to use either 3UZ personality John McMahon or 3DB's Dick Cranbourne.
 Despite later reports that the program's name had been intended to be The Late Show, and that rival station HSV-7 beat GTV-9 to the title by one week, contemporary press reports from several weeks before the show's debut list the title as "In Melbourne Tonight".
 The program became extremely popular, although Kennedy had his detractors.
 Kennedy was quoted as saying:

 Many women write to tell me that although their husbands may not like me, they do.
 It appears from the mail that the women have the say on what the household is watching.
 And we do remember that it is the women who do the buying of products that we advertise.
-Bearing that in mind we try and design our commercials for them.IMT was devised as a copy of the American 'Tonight Show' format, with the host presiding over sketches, introducing star artists and reading advertisements live.
+Bearing that in mind we try and design our commercials for them.

+IMT was devised as a copy of the American Tonight Show format, with the host presiding over sketches, introducing star artists and reading advertisements live.
 His colleague Bert Newton records in his autobiography:

 (Norman) Spencer was the mastermind of IMT; don't let anyone forget that.
 Nothing happened on IMT that Norm did not approve personally [...]
 Norman Spencer chose Graham Kennedy as compère; Norm kept his eye on the show from day to day; he pushed the buttons from the control room which put the TV shots into viewers' homes at night; he added the talent around Graham and he set up the organisation.

-Spencer wielded other influence too.
+Spencer wielded other influence, too.
 According to Hugh Stuckey, a writer on the show, the producer placed Kennedy with a series of attractive young women to displace rumours of Kennedy's homosexuality.

 This was an era in which homosexuality was, well, horrifying.
 So every now and again Kennedy had to be seen about in case any viewers thought him the other persuasion. [...]
 It was cleverly manipulated – the station had the media at its disposal.
 It was all to give Graham a good old hetero image though he always seemed very unsexual.